When you choose the platforms and systems that comprise your modern data infrastructure, the pricing model is a major factor to consider.

 Your organization probably has a lot of data now.
 It is highly unlikely that it will ever have less.
 So, ask yourself: does the pricing model scale in a way that is beneficial to you, or to the vendor?

 Flow is a data integration platform charged per GB of data flow on a monthly basis.
-You can learn more about our pricing model or set up a call with a team member here.
+You can learn more about our pricing model or try it for free.